lukegre/pySeaFlux/README.md

 A companion package to the SeaFlux air sea CO2 flux ensemble for observation-based data products that estimate pCO2. pySeaFlux can calculate fluxes and download data required to calculate fluxes.

+For the SeaFlux data set, see https://essd.copernicus.org/preprints/essd-2021-16/ (on the verge of publication)

 Installing
 ----------